ENUSEC/PubQuiz/questions.md

 4. The Dutch-born Guido van Rossum created wich programming language in the early 1990s?
 Its single-word name eludes to a BBC comedy series first broadcast in 1968.
 > Python

-5. In the 1990s, the Canadian-born James Gosling was the lead designer of which object-oriented programming language at Sun Microsystems?
-> Java

-6. Computer engineer Ray Tomlinson is credited with sending the first email in what year?
->1971

-7. The AZERTY keyboard is used as an alternative to the standard QWERTY layout in which country?
+5. The AZERTY keyboard is used as an alternative to the standard QWERTY layout in which country?
 >France

-8. In 2005, Rupert Murdoch's News Corporation bought which social networking website?
-It allows users to share their musical tastes and had become associated with the discovery of new musical talent?
-> MySpace

-9. Created in 2005 by Michael and Xochi Birch, the name of the social networking site Bebo is an acronym representing which four words?
+6. Created in 2005 by Michael and Xochi Birch, the name of the social networking site Bebo is an acronym representing which four words?
 > Blog early, Blog often

-10. Which British scientist, also known as father of the internet, won the Turing award in 2016?
+7. Which British scientist, also known as father of the internet, won the Turing award in 2016?
 In 1991, he launched the website info.cern.ch
 > Tim Berners-Lee

-11. Winner of the Turing Award in 1984, the Swiss-born Niklaus Wirth developed which high-level structured programming language?
+8. Winner of the Turing Award in 1984, the Swiss-born Niklaus Wirth developed which high-level structured programming language?
 It shares its name with that of a French thinker, born in 1623.
 > Pascal

-12. In 2006, which US computer scientist became the first woman to win the Turing Award for contributions to the theory and practice of optimising compiler techniques?
+9. In 2006, which US computer scientist became the first woman to win the Turing Award for contributions to the theory and practice of optimising compiler techniques?
 > Frances Allen

-13. In mobile phone technology what does SIM, as in SIM card stand for?
-> Subscriber Identity Module